Avi-Rathod/helmproj/templates/sas-bases/examples/sas-programming-environment/java-security-policy/README.md

 2. To add classes with an `exec` permission to this generated policy file, replace the following in the copied file.

-   - Replace {{ NAME }} with an unique name for the class.
+   - Replace {{.Values.NAME }} with an unique name for the class.
 This is for internal identification.
-   - Replace {{ CLASS-NAME}} with the Java class name that is to be allowed.
+   - Replace {{ .Values.CLASS_NAME}} with the Java class name that is to be allowed.

    For example,